Code-Institute-Submissions/milestone-project-one-8/README.md

 1. [Cloud9](https://c9.io/login) is a cloud based coding platform that was used for the coding and storing a local repository.
 2. [Github](https://github.com/) was used as my git remote repository hosting service for opensource access.
 3. [Figma](https://www.figma.com) is a cloud based design tool used for the wireframes.
+4. [jquery](https://www.jquery.com) used to reference Javascript for the Modal.
+5.

 ### Languages